 Since 1995, I’ve been creating products that help travelers make decisions, from articles and guidebooks to web content and apps.
 With five years working in public relations as the Communications Director of the Florida Trail Association, and six years on the Nature-based Tourism (later CHRN) committee for VISIT FLORIDA, the state tourism marketing board, I’ve worked on many projects to promote outdoor recreation and cultural heritage tourism in Florida.

 The power of teamwork brings along the power of an audience.
-Our web traffic on FloridaHikes.com consistently stays above 50,000 unique visitors a month.
-We have a strong social media following, with more than 20,000 Facebook followers, more than 5,000 on Twitter, and a rapidly-growing Instagram audience as well.
-A single Facebook post we made this summer from a springs-hopping tour in North Florida reached over 1.5 million people.
+Our web traffic on FloridaHikes.com consistently stays above 80,000 unique visitors a month.
+We have a strong social media following, with more than 70,000 follower between our Facebook pages, Twitter feeds, and on Instagram.
+A single Facebook post from a springs-hopping tour in North Florida has reached over 2.6 million people.
 Because we have a responsive audience, when we’re doing field work for a tourism project, we take our readers along, too.

 Let us help you see your potential for reaching out to a broader audience of travelers, particularly those who love the outdoors.
-Here are some of our more recent success stories.
+Here are some of our success stories.

 South Carolina’s Old 96 District Hiking & Biking Trails Guide